humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 This type is fairly self explanatory.
 Have a question for us?
 Ask!

-If you need some kind of consultancy, technical question, clarification on a piece of the product, just open a support question.
+If you have a technical question or require clarification on a feature, just open a support question.

 # Other methods of support